stusmitharoo/jest-cucumber-translate-to-steps/README.md

 ```

-## Add the following config to test/translator/translator.conf.js
+## Add the following config to root of your project translator.conf.js
 alter paths to match your file
 ```javascript
 module.exports = {